RobertBoothby/djenni/core/readme.md

 When you need to bias or exclude specific values (for example, suppressing leap day across calendars), compose these builders with existing utilities such as `ExplicitlyBiassedSupplierBuilder`, `SupplierHelper.derived(...)`, or `MonthDaySupplierBuilder#preventLeapDay(boolean)`.

 ### Caching Suppliers
-# TODO Update this section to reflect the new CachingSupplier mechanism.

 In some domains there will be scenarios where there are values that need to be consistent within a given set of objects.
 For example Primary / Foreign Keys or maybe currency in a group of transactions.

 The `CachingSupplier` provides a mechanism for handling these scenarios.
+It wraps another `StreamableSupplier`, caches the most recently generated value (per thread), and exposes `next()` when you want to advance the underlying supplier and update what subsequent `get()` calls return.

 A `CachingSupplier` wraps an original supplier and when it is constructed or `next()` is called then it stores the value that has been generated and returns it whenever its own `get()` method is called.